pts/small-io-sys/README.md

 * 70393 bytes, without the logo and MSDCM, [w3xstart](https://web.archive.org/web/20240918013509/https://msfn.org/board/topic/97945-windows-311-and-ms-dos-71/#findComment-964141) patch applied, recompressed with LZMA: *IO.SYS.win98sekbpl*

-How to use: build it, then overwrite io.sys with the just-built smaller alternative on your boot floppies (bothe bare metal and floppy disk image) or Windows 98 SE systems installed to your HDD partitions (both bare metal and disk image for emulators).
-If you don't have it installed, but still want to try small-io-sys quickly, then boot the built floppy disk image *fd.img* in QEMU (see instructions as part of the build instrunctions).
+How to use: build it, then overwrite io.sys with the just-built smaller alternative on your boot floppies (both physical hardware and floppy disk image) or Windows 98 SE systems installed to your HDD partitions (both bare metal and disk image for emulators).
+If you don't have a Windows 98 system installed, but still want to try small-io-sys quickly, then boot the built floppy disk image *fd.img* in QEMU (see instructions as part of the build instructions).

 See also docs about the [structure of MS-DOS v7 (and Windows ME) io.sys](https://retrocomputing.stackexchange.com/a/15598), incuding the